 As we stated, from a Christian perspective, it is Jesus who marked the age of Pisces.
 The Biblical episode known as Transfiguration, states that Jesus saw Moses (Aries – previous age) and the prophet Elijah – (Orion) in the sky.
 Could this be an Islamic representation of the same idea?

 And just as Al Khidr / Elijah, paved the way for Moses, so did the John the Baptist for Jesus in Christianity.
 Could it be that all of these stories belong to the star lore whose purpose is to mark the beginning of the new stellar age?
 And could it be that once again, in our days, the Orion will mark the new age, that of Aquarius?
-The age when we will, perhaps, learn to respect these wise traditions of the old days, in order to understand better that which is to come…
+The age when we will, perhaps, learn to respect these wise traditions of the old days, to understand better that which is to come…